chainloop-dev/chainloop/app/controlplane/extensions/README.md

 ## How to create a new extension

-We offer a [starter template](./core/template).
-Just copy it to a new folder and follow the steps shown in its readme file.
+We offer a [starter template](./core/template) that can be used as baseline.
+Just copy it to a new folder i.e `core/my-extension/v1` to get started.

+Next:

+- Replace all the occurrences of `template` in the code with your extension name.
+- Add it to the list of available extensions [here](`./extensions.go`).
+This will make this extension available the next time the control plane starts.
+- Define the API request payloads for both Registration and Attachment.
+- Implement the [FanOutExtension interface](https://github.com/chainloop-dev/chainloop/blob/main/app/controlplane/extensions/sdk/v2/fanout.go#L55).
+The template comes prefilled with some commented out code as guideline.

+Remember that you can find some examples of fully functional extensions in [here](./core/).